Definition of Refurbishment vs Renovation: The Ins & Outs of Overhauling Your Property

 Everything you need to know

-3. Living Room
+Living Room

-• Carpets flatten, and underlay will need to be replaced.
+With an increase in working from home, landlords could look at adding workable surfaces for their tenants, such as installing a larger dining table or adding a desk.
+Carpets flatten, and underlay will need to be replaced.
 Replacing carpet with wooden floors is likely to see less damage and last longer.
-Real wooden floors will also increase your property’s overall value.
+Real wooden floors may also increase a property’s overall value.

-4. Bedrooms
+Bedrooms

 blog divider up

-What are the advantages of refurbishment?
+What Are the Advantages of Refurbishment?

-2. Refurbishment can also create opportunity for buy-to-let investors.
+Refurbishment can also create opportunity for buy-to-let investors.
 Renters may be willing to pay a bit more to live in a home which has been upgraded.
 This doesn’t necessarily need to involve what’s pleasing to the eye either.

 blog divider bottom